 Here are several FAQs to help you better understand cell phone unlocking and how it relates to you:

-Q: What is mobile phone and device locking?
+What is mobile phone and device locking?

-Some mobile wireless service providers use software "locks" on their devices.
-These locks are meant to ensure that devices can only be used on the networks of specific service providers.
+Mobile phones and device locks are meant to ensure that devices can only be used on the networks of specific service providers.

-Q: Why do providers lock mobile wireless devices?
+Why do providers lock mobile wireless devices?

-Q: Is my cell phone currently locked?
+Is my cell phone currently locked?

-Q: How can I unlock my mobile phone?
+How can I unlock my mobile phone?

-Q: Are mobile devices besides phones locked, too?
+Are mobile devices besides phones locked, too?

-Q: Will my provider unlock my phone?
+Will my provider unlock my phone?

-All service providers who signed onto the CTIA Consumer Code for Wireless Service have fully implemented the six standards on unlocking.
+All service providers who signed onto the CTIA Consumer Code for Wireless Service have fully implemented the standards on unlocking.
 Participants include all nationwide service providers, as well as a number of regional providers.
 Each participating provider has posted its unlocking policy on its company website and will respond to unlock requests.

-Q: Will my postpaid phone be unlocked on request?
+Will my postpaid phone be unlocked on request?

 Yes, participating providers will unlock your postpaid phone provided the terms and conditions of your service contract are met and you are in good standing.
 You should speak with your service provider to understand the terms and conditions of your agreement and the provider’s policies on unlocking mobile devices.

-Q: Will my prepaid phone be unlocked on request?
+Will my prepaid phone be unlocked on request?

-Yes, participating providers have agreed to unlock prepaid devices within one year of initial activation, consistent with reasonable time, payment, or usage requirements.
+Yes, participating providers have agreed to unlock prepaid devices within one year of initial activation, consistent with reasonable time, payment or usage requirements.

-Q: Will my phone automatically be unlocked when my service contract has been fulfilled?
+Will my phone automatically be unlocked when my service contract has been fulfilled?

 It depends on your service provider.
 Participating providers will notify you at the time your postpaid device is eligible for unlocking if the device is not automatically unlocked.
-For prepaid devices, participating providers will notify you when your device is eligible for unlocking at the point of sale, at the time of eligibility or through a clear and concise statement of the provider's policy on its website.
+For prepaid devices, participating providers will notify you when your device is eligible for unlocking at the point of sale, at the time of eligibility or through a clear and concise statement of the provider’s policy on its website.
 When your device is eligible, some providers may automatically unlock it remotely.
-In this case, providers of postpaid devices are not required under the new standards to notify you at the time when the device is eligible for unlocking.
+In this case, providers of postpaid devices are not required under the adopted standards to notify you at the time when the device is eligible for unlocking.
 Other providers may require you to formally request to have your phone unlocked.
-Under the new standards, participating providers have agreed to unlock eligible devices, provide you with unlocking instructions, or initiate an unlocking request to the device manufacturer – or provide an easily understood explanation of denial – within two business days of receiving an unlock request.
+Under the adopted standards, participating providers have agreed to unlock eligible devices, provide you with unlocking instructions, or initiate an unlocking request to the device manufacturer – or provide an easily understood explanation of denial – within two business days of receiving an unlock request.

-Q: Will I be charged fees to unlock my device?
+Will I be charged fees to unlock my device?

 Yes.
-If you are deployed internationally or receive orders for international deployment, providers must unlock your device upon verification of deployment under the new standards.
+If you are deployed internationally or receive orders for international deployment, providers must unlock your device upon verification of deployment under the adopted standards.
 Contact your mobile service provider, provide verification of your deployment, and request that your device(s) be unlocked.

-Q: Can my mobile service provider refuse to unlock my phone because I owe them money or am currently under contract?
+Can my mobile service provider refuse to unlock my phone because I owe them money or am currently under contract?

 Yes.
-Providers do not have to unlock devices for customers or former customers that are not in good standing.
-You should contact your mobile service provider to understand the terms and conditions of your agreement and your provider's unlocking policies.
+Providers do not have to unlock devices for existing or former customers that are not in good standing.
+You should contact your mobile service provider to understand the terms and conditions of your agreement and your provider’s unlocking policies.

-Q: Will my unlocked mobile device work on all networks?
+Will my unlocked mobile device work on all networks?

 Also devices are optimized to work with service providers’ networks for which they’re sold.
 Although your mobile device may work on a compatible network, certain features on your unlocked phone may not work optimally, and some features may not work at all.

-Q: Will unlocking my device enable it to work on international networks?
+Will unlocking my device enable it to work on international networks?

 Whether your device is locked or unlocked, you should check with your mobile service provider before you travel internationally to find out if your mobile device will work abroad.
 Mobile networks differ from country to country, and your device may be incompatible with the networks where you are traveling.
 Also, if your phone works for voice calls, some other functions – such as sending and receiving mobile data or text messaging – might not work.